 Since CSG construction period (2015 - now): Many houses now vacant and investors losing money.
 Foreclosures are up.
 Rents for houses with 4+ beds remain high as these are prime rentals to accommodate workers.
-The numbers of owner-occupiers has increased although this is hampered by strict bank lending criteria.
+The numbers of owneroccupiers has increased although this is hampered by strict bank lending criteria.
+Some new houses are being built.